- How do I search the PAS database?

 - How can I obtain a copy of a PAS protocol or final report?

-- selecting one of the alphabetical buttons at the top of the page to go directly to the applicant names that begin with that letter or sort the data in ascending or descending order by clicking one of the arrows in the column headers:
+Select one of the alphabetical buttons at the top of the page to go directly to the studies conducted by applicant names that begin with that letter or sort the data in ascending or descending order by clicking one of the arrows in the column headers:

 - Application Number